 L.2.2.D.
-Generalize learned spelling patterns when writing words (e.g., cage, badge; boy, boil).
-Consult reference materials, including beginning dictionaries as needed to check and correct spellings.
-Reference spelling patterns chart to clarify types of spelling patterns.
-All lessons in Reading Horizons Discovery [®] and the Reading Horizons Discovery [®] Spelling Supplement focus on building this skill from both decoding and encoding processes.
+Generalize learned spelling patterns when writing words (e.g., $cage \longrightarrow badge; boy \longrightarrow boil$).
+All lessons in Reading Horizons Discovery ® and the Reading Horizons Discovery ® Spelling Supplement focus on building this skill from both decoding and encoding processes.
 As students build reading and spelling skills that follow predictable patterns, they are empowered to read and spell any word that follows a particular skill.
-In addition to daily sentence Dictation, Practice Pages and activities associated with these lessons, students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement .
+In addition to daily sentence Dictation, Practice Pages and activities associated with these lessons, students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement.
 The software also includes a Spelling and Word Recognition test.
-Specific examples listed in the standard are covered in the following lessons: cage \rightarrow badge Reading Lesson 47 and Spelling Lesson Week 12: Another Sound for C and G. boy \rightarrow boil Reading Lesson 88 and Spelling Lesson Week 31: Special Vowel Sounds OI/OY specific vowel teams.
+Specific examples listed in the standard are covered in the following lessons: cage → badge Reading Lesson 47 and Spelling Lesson Week 12: Another Sound for C and G. boy → boil Reading Lesson 88 and Spelling Lesson Week 31: Special Vowel Sounds OI/OY Reading Horizons Discovery® includes a number of posters that students can reference, including a poster about spelling with specific vowel teams.
+L.2.2.E.
+Consult reference materials, including beginning dictionaries as needed to check and correct spellings.
+Students can use alphabetization skills gained in Lesson 16: Alphabetical Order to use reference materials.
+Reading Horizons Discovery® also includes a number of posters that students can reference, including a poster about spelling with specific vowel teams.
 Knowledge of Language L.2.3.
-Use knowledge of language and its conventions as appropriate for Grade 2 when writing, speaking, reading, or listening.
+Use knowledge of language ar nd its conventions when writing, speaking, reading, or listening.
 L.2.3.A.
-Choose words and phrases for effect.
-Students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement .
-This standard begins in Grade 3.
-L.2.3.B.
-Recognize and observe differences between the conventions of spoken and written standard English .
-Lesson 30: Contractions teaches when the use of contractions is appropriate in text (i.e., to represent dialogue) and when conventions should be more formal (e.g., when writing informational text).
-Students have the opportunity to observe and demonstrate this skill through use of the Little Books and in response to the writing activities included in the Spelling Supplement .
-This standard begins in Grade 3.
+Compare formal and informal uses of English.
+Spelling Lesson Week 7: Contractions teaches when the use of contractions is appropriate in text (i.e., to represent dialogue) and when conventions should be more formal (e.g., when writing informational text).